kristiandupont/kanel/upgrade-plan.md

     ) => Awaitable<string[]>;
     ```
 - **File**: `packages/kanel/src/hooks/markAsGenerated.ts`
-  - Update to new signature without `instantiatedConfig`
+  - ✅ Update to new signature without `instantiatedConfig`

-#### 1.11 Create Migration Tool
+#### ✅ 1.11 Create Migration Tool

 - **New File**: `packages/kanel/src/migration/v3-to-v4.ts`
-  - Function to convert v3 config to v4 format
+  - ✅ Function to convert v3 config to v4 format
-  - Extract customization functions and wrap them
+  - ✅ Extract customization functions and wrap them
-  - Generate migration guide with manual steps needed
+  - ✅ Generate migration guide with manual steps needed

 ### Success Criteria for Phase 1

-- [ ] All v3 configs can be migrated to v4 format
+- ✅ All v3 configs can be migrated to v4 format
-- [ ] Postgres comment parsing is completely removed
+- ✅ Postgres comment parsing is completely removed
-- [ ] Enums default to unions
+- ✅ Enums default to unions
-- [ ] Customization functions work with default result parameter
+- ✅ Customization functions work with default result parameter
-- [ ] New generator system can produce same output as v3
+- ⚠️ New generator system can produce same output as v3 (partially complete - base interface created)
-- [ ] TypeScript config files work with `npx tsx`
+- ✅ TypeScript config files work with `npx tsx`
-- [ ] All tests pass with new architecture
+- ⚠️ All tests pass with new architecture (needs testing)

 ## Architecture Considerations & Tradeoffs